abc-research/challenge2022/_pages/results.md

 <div>Authors: </div>

 <h3>
-    We thank all participants for their active participation in this challenge!!!
+    We thank all participants for their active participation in this challenge!
 </h3>